Military history buff John Leete explains the role of pillboxes during WW2.

 In contrast, some twenty or so miles east of Hungerford by waterway is Burghfield where can be seen an excellent example of a fortified building which stands only yards from the Kennet and Avon canal bridge on the Burgfield Road from Reading.
 The converted stable block would have provided an excellent all-round defence, covering the roads on both sides of the building and affording protection to the approach to the canal bridge.
 Some of the original embrasures (openings for weapons) can still be seen yet this ordinary building is a good example of how firepower and manpower could be discretely positioned at key points in readiness to surprise and rout an invading force.

 Manned by members of the Home Guard (known as the LDV until July 1940) these pillboxes and assorted fortified positions were thankfully never used in combat for after the decisive outcome during the Battle of Britain.
 Hitler changed his plans and Operation Sea Lion was postponed indefinitely.
 Nationally, six thousand pillboxes survive of which approximately 150 can be found in Berkshire, many along the length of the Kennet and Avon Canal.

-The Kennet and Avon, originally one of the nation’s industrial arteries like so many canals, fell into disrepair, was revived, became a vital part of the nation’s defence and today is part of the nation’s heritage to be enjoyed not just for its beauty but also for the service it gave in time of war.
+The Kennet and Avon, like so many canals originally one of the nation’s industrial arteries, fell into disrepair, was revived, became a vital part of the nation’s defence and today is part of the nation’s heritage to be enjoyed not just for its beauty but also for the service it gave in time of war.

 Whilst the etmology of ‘pillbox’ has been disputed, a level of consensus has been reached which supposes that the aesthetic of the defensive structure closely resembles that of the ‘pillar boxes’.
-These pillar boxes, pillars with integrated letter boxes, share the appearance of firing loopholes and slots that appear in pillboxes.
+These pillar boxes – pillars with integrated letter boxes – share the appearance of the firing loopholes and slots that appear in pillboxes.